NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 # QGIS Shape Tools Plugin

-***Shape Tools*** is a collection of geodesic tools that are installed in the Vector menu, on the toolbar, or in the Processing Toolbox.
+***Shape Tools*** is a collection of geodesic tools that are installed in the Vector menu, on the toolbar, in the field calculator, or in the Processing Toolbox.
 Geodesic is the shortest path between two points on the Earth, a spheroid, or an ellipsoid.

 * <img src="images/shapes.png" width="24"> **Create shapes** processes a point vector layer to create ellipses, lines of bearing, pie wedges, donuts, arc wedges, polygons, stars, ellipse roses, hypocyloids, polyfoils, epicyloids, radial lines, and hearts based on the table's fields and parameters from the dialog box.
 All use geodesic math to calculate the shapes.
 * ![XY to Line](images/xyline.svg) **XY to Line** uses pairs of coordinates from each layer's records to create geodesic lines in between.
 The input can be a point vector layer or a table layer that contains pairs of coordinates.